AleksiNummelin/pika_ergom/README.md

 **python code/comp_cmems.py**

-will generate time series comparing pika-ergom with cmems reanalysis for the given variable and depth.
+will generate time series comparing pika-ergom with the BALMFC Biogeochemistry reanalysis for the given variable and depth.

 To make a new pika-ergom run with different parameter choices: